RithikNambiar/vim_dotfiles/README.md

 You can also use icarus verilog as a linter - change verilator to iverilog in .vimrc

-Also contains syntax highlightinf for UPF, SDC, CPF formats
+Also contains syntax highlightinf for UPF2.0, SDC, CPF formats

 For C++ autocomplete, you will have to navigate to youcompleteme folder : ~/.vim/bundle/youcompleteme